openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 That number plus 1 is 43.
 ```

 We understand from a previous lesson that stuff you put between the `<<` operators will get formatted into the `cout` object, and magically end up in the output console.
 Notice in the last line, I put a bit of light arithmetic (42+1) in-between parentheses, and it evaluated to 43.
 That is called an *expression*, in the mathematics sense.
-These three lines of code all say something about the number 42, and so they all contain a literal integer. **[MH: Worth noting what literal means]** If I want to change that number, I can do what I know from word processing, and "find-and-replace" the 42 to a new value.
+These three lines of code all say something about the number 42, and so they all contain a *literal* integer.
+A literal value is the contents typed directly into the code; some would say "hard wired" because the value is fixed once it is compiled in with the rest.

+If I want to change that number, I can do what I know from word processing, and "find-and-replace" the 42 to a new value.
 Now what if I had 100,000 particles in a 3d world.
 Some have 42's that need changing, but other 42's that should not be changed?
 Things can get both heavy and complex when you write code.
 The most obvious application of *variables* is that they are a very powerful find-and-replace mechanism, but you'll see that variables are useful for more than that.
 So let's declare an integer at the top of the code and use it in place of the literal 42's.

 ```cpp
 #include <iostream>